A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: Results

 \subsection{Experimental setup}

 We evaluated the performance of our algorithms on the Edison and Cori supercomputers at NERSC.
-On Cori, we used KNL nodes set to cache mode where available 16GB MCDRAM is used as cache.
+On Cori, we used KNL nodes set to cache mode where the available 16GB MCDRAM is used as cache.
 Table~\ref{tab:machines} summarizes key features of these systems.
 We used Cray's MPI implementation for inter-node communication and OpenMP for intra-node multithreading.
-Unless otherwise stated, all of our experiments used 4 MPI processes per node.
-We rely on the CombBLAS library~\cite{CombBLAS} for parallel file I/O, data distribution and storage.
+The multithreading is used to parallelize all \textbf{for all} statements in Algorithm \ref{alg:PPRoverview} through \ref{alg:PPRoverviewD}.
+Unless otherwise stated, all of our experiments used 4 MPI processes per node, and thus 6 (Edison) or 16 (Cori) OpenMP threads per process.
+This configuration was found to be superior for the cardinality matching algorithm~\cite{matchingipdps16} which tends to dominate the running time for large core counts.
+We rely on the Combinatorial BLAS (CombBLAS) library~\cite{CombBLAS} for parallel file I/O, data distribution and storage.
 We always used square process grids because rectangular grids are not supported in CombBLAS.

-In our experiments, we used a diverse test set of real-world matrices from the University of Florida sparse matrix collection~\cite{ufget} and other sources as shown in Table~\ref{table:problem-statistics}.
-Before running matching algorithms, we normalized matrices such that the maximum entry of each row or column is $1$ and the other entries are bounded by $1$.